cyberphor/knowledge-base/cloud/techincal-operations/security/monitoring/apm.md

 #### Prometheus
 Prometheus is an agentless APM developed by SoundCloud in 2012.
 It was designed to monitor microservice architectures using the components listed below.
-* Pushgateway: collects metrics pushed by microservices
+* Push gateway: collects metrics pushed by microservices
 * Prometheus Server: discovers targets (e.g., using Kubernetes), retrieves metrics from targets, and stores metrics in a Time Series Database (TSDB)
 * Alert Manager: manages alerting rules and notification settings
 * Prometheus Web UI: visualizes metrics and alerts